 Thank you for your interest in Grace Lutheran.
 We are happy to have you with us.
 Things have been a bit different these days because of the covid-19 pandemic.
-We have recently restarted limited in-person worship with Sunday services at 8:30am and 10:00am with social distancing and protective measures for all.
-If you wish to attend, we ask that you register with the church office during the week before.
+We have recently restarted limited in-person worship with Sunday services at 10:00am with social distancing and protective measures for all.
 Additionally our Sunday morning services and our Thursday Evening Prayer services are live-streamed on our website and on Facebook.

 We believe that God has called each of us and we each have spiritual gifts to be used for the good of all.
 We welcome all people and believe that God calls us all together and that we are stronger as a result.

 IN OUR BAPTISMS, WE MADE A COVENANT WITH GOD TO -

 Hear the word of God and share in the Lord's supper

 Proclaim the good news of God in Christ through word and deed

 Serve all people, following the example of Jesus

 Strive for justice and peace in all the earth.